begussimo/nederlandse-spoorwegen/readme.md

 ![img](assets/arch.png)

 # API Connection
 In this notebook, we will create a dataset of train stations and disruptions found from [NS API Portal](https://apiportal.ns.nl/) (Dutch transportation website).
-In order to do this, I have created some reguests by using python and I have used different libraries like JSON,requesnt and pandas in python.
+In order to do this, I have created some requests by using python and I have used different libraries like JSON,request and pandas in python.

 This notebook is part of my train stations data series in which I have created a dataset by using requests.